etture/dev-connect-yonsei/README.md

 #### /api/client/finish/rate

 - IF client has accepted the project-finish request, rate the freelancer / team

+- Among completed projects, see which projects have not been rated

 - `POST`

 - request body